Abhishekpiperde/Incubyte-assignment/readme.md

 ## Execution
 - npm test ( To run the test cases )

 ## Test Cases

 - **Test Case 1**: If the input string is empty, return 0.
+- **Test Case 2**: If the input is a single number, return the number itself.
+- **Test Case 3**: If the input has two numbers separated by a comma, return their sum.